oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

     ![Show the AI processing indicator](images/show-ai-processing.png)

-5. Review the applied chips created by AI.
+5. Review the applied filter chips created by AI.

     ![Review the AI chips](images/review-ai-chips.png)

-6. Adjust or remove one of the chips.
+6. Remove one of the filter chip on clicking **X**.

     ![Remove the warehouse chip](images/remove-warehouse-chip.png)